Canadian Personal Finance Blog

 About 4.6 million Canadian workers are members of trusteed plans.
 Of these, 2.5 million are public sector workers in municipal, provincial, and federal governments and enterprises, crown corporations, government boards, commissions and agencies, and public educational and health institutions.
 Private sector workers make up the remaining 2.1 million.

-So over 4 million Canadians are in a Pension Plan of some kind, I think that is a pretty good thing.
-Remember a pension means you have income other than the Canada Pension Plan, and you can use your RRSP moneys as savings, if you can live on your Pension.
+So over 4 million Canadians are in a Pension Plan of some kind; I think that is a pretty good thing.
+Remember, a pension means you have income other than the Canada Pension Plan, and you can use your RRSP money as savings if you can live on your Pension.

-Currently I am in a very good pension plan, that is unfortunately about to be capped for me.
-I understand the reasons why my employer is doing this, but it doesn’t mean I have to like it either.
-It seems more private companies are figuring out just how much of a burden that a Pension Plan can be (not just administering it either, but also having to keep moneys in it).
+Currently, I am a member of an excellent pension plan that is unfortunately capped for me.
+I understand why my employer is doing this, but it doesn’t mean I have to like it either.
+It seems more private companies are figuring out just how much of a burden a Pension Plan can be (not just administering it either, but also having to keep money in it).

-If you have a pension, good for you, if you don’t better make sure your RRSP’s are getting their maximum, because you are going to be able to live on your CPP benefits.
+Suppose you have a pension, good for you.
+If you don’t, better make sure your RRSPs are getting their maximum because you will be able to live on your CPP benefits.

 –C8j